Duluth DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DULUTH DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your DUI criminal case pending in Duluth, you are likely facing an administrative license suspension.
-There is only a limited time to request this separate hearing that is conducted through the Office of State Administrative Hearings to preserve your driving privileges.
-Whether you refused the Duluth DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Duluth DUI officer to serve you notice of an administrative license suspension.
+There is only a limited time to request this separate hearing conducted through the Office of State Administrative Hearings to preserve your driving privileges.
+Whether you refused the Duluth DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Duluth DUI officer to serve you notice of an administrative license suspension.
 The notice that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 DDS-1205 form